 Parents of students who have a temporary or permanent disability may request the District supervisor to provide appropriate accommodations necessary for them to participate in instructional and extracurricular activities, as required by law.
 Students who are at least eighteen (18) years of age may submit their own requests.
 (See the above-referenced District manual for specific policy and procedures information.)

-Religious Activities
+Student Religious Activities or Political Expression

-The District shall observe the rights of students to voluntarily engage in religious activities or express religious viewpoints while at school, as established by the United States Constitution and law, provided they do not:
+The District shall observe the rights of students to voluntarily engage in religious activities.
+Students may express religious or political viewpoints while at school to the same extent and under the same circumstances as other permitted activities or expression.
+Consistent with the Constitutions of the United States and the Commonwealth of Kentucky and law, students shall be permitted to engage in these activities and express these viewpoints, provided they do not:

 Infringe on the rights of the school to: